Monodromy of supersolvable toric arrangements: Arrangements and configuration spaces

 If $X\not\in \P(\A_Y)$ then $l>0$, for every $1\leq i<j\leq l$, the definition of M-ideal implies that there is $H\in\A_Y$ such that the connected component of $H_i\cap H_j$ containing $W$ equals the connected component of $H\cap H_i$ containing $W$.
 Thus we can assume that $X$ is a connected component of an intersection of the form $H_1\cap\ldots \cap H_k \cap H_1'$.
 Since $H_1'$ is transverse to every $H_i$, $\dim(X)=\dim(\cap_i H_i)-\dim(\G)$.
 Moreover, since $p(H_1')=T/Y$, $p(X)=W$ and in particular $\dim p(X) = \dim(W) = \dim (\cap_i p(H_i)) = \dim(\cap_i H_i)-\dim(\G) = \dim(X).$ \end{proof}

 For us, the importance of an M-ideal is that it characterizes when the map $\pr:M(\A)\to M(\A/Y)$ is a fiber bundle \cite[Theorem A]{BD}.
-Our immediate goal is to show that these bundles are closely related to bundles on configuration spaces, and then we specialize to toric arrangements where this structure has particularly interesting consequences.
+Our immediate goal is to show that these bundles are closely related to bundles over configuration spaces.
+We subsequently specialize to toric arrangements where this structure has particularly interesting consequences.

 \begin{example} Recall the toric arrangement from \Cref{ex:A}.
 The subgroup $Y=H_0$ yields a TM-ideal $\P(\A_Y) = \{T,H_0,H_1\}$, hence the poset $\P(\A)$ is strictly supersolvable.
 The subgroup $Y=H_3$ (or similarly $Y=H_2$) yields an M-ideal $\P(\A_Y)=\{T,H_3\}$ which is not a TM-ideal, since $H_2\cap H_3$ is disconnected. \end{example}